egrant1010/try-astro/README.md

 ├── src/
 │   ├── assets
 │   │   └─- styles
-│   │       └── global.scss # Place styling for items that are hard to use Tailwinds class on │   ├── card/ # Content markdown goes here with frontmatter │   ├── components/
+│   │       └── global.scss # Place styling for items that are hard to use Tailwinds classes on │   ├── card/ # Content markdown goes here with frontmatter │   ├── components/
 │   │   ├─- TopNav.astro # Adds a nav bar at the top of the layout